sadanandpai/git-guide/README.md

 <br>

-### 14. I want to rename my local and remote branch.
+### 14. I want to rename my local and remote branches.
 How can I do it?

 To rename a branch, checkout to the branch and rename it.

-- Checkout other branch `git checkout <your-branch-name>`
+- Check out other branch `git checkout <your-branch-name>`
 - Rename your branch `git branch -m <new-branch-name>`
 - Push to remote `git push <remote> :<your-branch> <new-branch-name>`
 - Set upstream `git push <remote> -u <new-branch-name>`